facelessuser/pymdown-extensions/docs/extensions/superfences.md

 3. Special UML sequence diagram via the `sequence` language specifier.
 4. The ability to disable indented code blocks in favor of only using the fenced variant (off by default).

-Out of the box, SuperFences will source its syntax highlight settings from the [CodeHilite][codehilite], but CodeHilite is not needed.

 !!! danger "Reminder"
     Remember to read the [Usage Notes](../usage_notes.md) for information that may be relevant when using this extension!